fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

 }
 ```

-Alternatively, we can run the `ts_getter` functions just for the timestamps:
+Alternatively, we can run the `ts_getter` function just for the timestamps:

 ```bash
 fluence run \